pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 | onExit   | Called when next state isn't this state or one of its children                        | Called when next state isn't this state |

 # Examples
 You can find usage examples in the repository's [example folder](https://github.com/Pierre2tm/state_machine_bloc/tree/main/examples).
-These examples are re-implementations of bloc's examples using a state machine.
+These examples are re-implementations of bloc's examples using state machines.
 New examples will be added over time.
 * [Timer](https://github.com/Pierre2tm/state_machine_bloc/tree/main/examples/flutter_timer_state_machine)
 * [Infinite list](https://github.com/Pierre2tm/state_machine_bloc/tree/main/examples/infinite_list_state_machine)

 # Issues and feature requests
-If you find a bug or want to see an additional feature, please fill on the issue on [github](https://github.com/Pierre2tm/state_machine_bloc/issues/new).
+If you find a bug or want to see an additional feature, please open an issue on [github](https://github.com/Pierre2tm/state_machine_bloc/issues/new).

 ## Additional resources
 * [You are managing state?
 Think twice.](https://krasimirtsonev.com/blog/article/managing-state-in-javascript-with-state-machines-stent)